Legislation in the Pipeline – Zonta USA Advocacy Action Center (www.votervoice.net/Zonta/Bills)

 US Congress Bill H.R.
 1065 – Pregnant Workers Fairness Act

 This bill prohibits employment practices that discriminate against making reasonable accommodations for qualified employees affected by pregnancy, childbirth, or related medical conditions.
 It is a bipartisan proposal that establishes a pregnant worker’s clear-cut right to reasonable accommodations, provided they do not impose an undue burden on their employer.
-Please urge your representative to co-sponsor and support this bill.
-(3-2021)
+Referred to the Committee on Health, Education, Labor, and Pensions (5-2021).

 US Congress Bill H.R 1620 – Violence Against Women Reauthorization Act (VAWA)